sinework/ruby-tic-tac-toe/README.md

 # Game Rule:
 Tic Tac Toe is Cool Math Games:
 Xs and Os is a paper-and-pencil game for two players, X, O:
-* Players take turns making the speces in 3X3 grid.
+* Players take turns filing the spaces in 3X3 grid.
-* The player who succeeds in placing three of their marks in the horizontal, verctical, or diagnal wor wins the game.
+* The player who succeeds in placing three of their marks in the horizontal, vertical, or diagonal or wins the game.

 the following example game is won by the first player, X:
 ![example](https://upload.wikimedia.org/wikipedia/commons/thumb/1/1b/Tic-tac-toe-game-1.svg/1280px-Tic-tac-toe-game-1.svg.png)